-For a student to participate in any school activity, he or she must be present at least one-half day of school.
+In order for a student, who attends PLHS in-person, to participate in any school activity he or she must be present at least one-half day of school.
 If a PLHS student takes a personal day they must still be in school one-half day.
+Students who attend Washburn Tech for half the day, will meet their 1⁄2 day attendance requirement through this attendance.